hzdu/plugins_cdn/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.22.14: Various tweaks and fixes, the ability to select a charset when restoring via WP-CLI.
+* 1.22.16: Various tweaks and fixes (including revert for upload-after-create enabling in 1.22.15).
 See changelog for full details.
 A recommended update for all.